 James: The house was called “The Jet House” and was based on UK creators jetting out to a beautiful hot country (Spain) and creating content, very similar to most of the storylines of some of the most popular reality TV Shows.
 We had an agency back in the UK sorting us out with sponsorships to pay our rent and expenses, and we’re just 24/7 creating content.

 It was a pretty crazy experience to be fair.
 We actually ended up on the Spanish television networks and on the news, and we were even on the Spanish Cosmopolitan website.
 10 of us lived together at the beginning from magicians, to dancers, to actors, to couples – we had many niches that we were connecting together to grow our own personal brands.
-We were actually offered another creator house back in London and funnily enough we jumped on a call with the organiser of the Spanish house, thinking it was based in London.
+We were actually offered another creator house back in London and funnily enough we jumped on a call with the organizer of the Spanish house, thinking it was based in London.
 Then when he dropped the bombshell saying it was in Spain, we’d already packed before the call had ended.
 It ran like a normal workspace – we had morning meetings Monday to Saturday and were expected to make a certain amount of content every day.

 What are the benefits of creator houses?